ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 ## Wolfram Syndrome

 > You have a new car.
-It likely has a hole in the gas tank, and all of the other
+It likely has a hole in the gas tank, and other fluids
-> fluids also leak.
+> also leak.
 The windshield is painted over and the inside is sound-proof.

 [Wolfram syndrome](https://en.wikipedia.org/wiki/Wolfram_syndrome) or DIDMOAD (diabetes insipidus, diabetes mellitus, optic atrophy, and deafness) is a rare